atwork1995/Termux-Init/README.md

 # Termux Convient Started Script , And Auto Dark Support
 Did't achieve

-For a little more convient,use ZeroTermux.dev,but non-Chinese support bad
+ZeroTermux.dev,maybe you need it

-**Default no SHIFT,and can't copy better to Android,f**k**
+Termux is a software to run linux in PC ways

-(no way use shorcut to Android,long press to copy hard to got long text)
+**Can't copy better to Android,f**k

-Install some perfect software for only-bash Termux,and try to add Auto Dark feature
+Install basic software,try to add Auto Dark feature to Termux App